annatbg/annathunberg/README.md

 👋 Hi!
 I'm Anna.

-I'm a creative frontend developer with a background in art/design.
+I'm a creative frontend developer with a background in art and design.
+My ambition is to make products that are fun and user friendly.

 - Interested in design aspect of frontend.
 - Fullstack ambition.